 The policy also highlights the method applied at Apex which, we believe, will have a strong impact on our pupils' IPD (Islamic Personality Development) and help them become Muslims with strong ethics and a high moral standard.

-We pray that Allah blesses the efforts of Apex practitioners as well as parents and we ask Him alone to help us with the tarbīyah (nurturing, training and discipling) of the future generation.
+We pray that Allah 😹 blesses the efforts of Apex practitioners as well as parents and we ask Him alone to help us with the tarbīyah (nurturing, training and discipling) of the future generation.
 Amīn!

-6.0 UNACCEPTABLE BEHAVIOUR WARRANTING A WARNING
+UNACCEPTABLE BEHAVIOUR WARRANTING A WARNING

 - Disrupting lesson

 - Not following the teacher's instructions

 - Throwing things around the room

 - Shouting

 - Leaving the classroom without permission

 - Rocking on chair

 - Calling names

 - Gossiping

 - Play fighting

 - Snatching

-7.0 PRACTICAL APPLICATION OF THIS POLICY
+PRACTICAL APPLICATION OF THIS POLICY

-All pupils at Apex should be familiar with the nine distinct Apex Values.
-Teachers will focus every (Islamic) month on one of the Apex values and try to incorporate them in their daily lessons.
-Moreover the values are displayed in every classroom as well as the school hall and entrance in order to make them omnipresent for pupils and staff.
+All pupils at Apex should be familiar with the five distinct Apex Values.
+Teachers will focus on each of the Apex values and try to incorporate them in their daily lessons.
+Moreover the values are displayed in every classroom as well as the school hall and entrance in order to make them omnipresent for pupils and staff .